 Using our ex vivo slice culture assay, we can study neuronal behavior in the native environment maintaining intact synapses and circuits.
 With this approach, we aim to generate high-value mechanistic data that can get you to the clinic faster.

-Microglia are an important cellular target in a range of neurodegenerative diseases such as multiple sclerosis and spinal cord injury.
+Microglia are an important cellular target in a range of neurodegenerative diseases such as multiple sclerosis and Alzheimer’s disease

 We offer monoculture assays using primary cells or cell lines as well as co-culture assays.
 These assays are ideal for medium-throughput screening and pre-clinical optimization.
-Working in collaboration with you, we can assess your compound’s ability to dampen the M1 pro-inflammatory response or promote the M2 effector function of activated microglia, identifying molecules that drive repair or enhance resilience of CNS tissue.
-Depending on the nature of the compound, we can include a combination of both assessments to investigate the M1 to M2 switch.
+Working in collaboration with you, we can assess your compound’s ability to dampen the pro-inflammatory response or promote the neuroprotective effector function of activated microglia, Depending on the nature of the compound, we can include a combination of both assessments to investigate the phenotypic switch.

 To progress your drug discovery program further, we offer an ex vivo brain slice model as a translational link between in vitro and in vivo studies.